11 Top-Rated Beaches in the San Francisco Area

 Behind the Beach Chalet is a locals' favorite hangout spot, the Park Chalet.
 This casual restaurant has a dining area in a pleasant atrium overlooking the park, as well as outdoor seating beneath the shady trees.
 The Park Chalet is open for lunch and dinner every day and for brunch on weekends.

-3. Stinson Beach, Marin County
+Stinson Beach, Marin County

 On sunny weekends and summer days, the traffic slows to a turtle pace.
 Without any congestion, it's possible to get to Stinson Beach from San Francisco (23 miles away) in one hour.
-With traffic it can take almost twice as long.
+With traffic, it can take almost twice as long.

 Steps away from the beach, the Parkside Cafe offers gourmet California-style cuisine.
 From the restaurant's pleasant outdoor patio, you can dine while listening to the sound of the ocean waves.
+Parkside Cafe also operates two takeaway food stands near the beach: a Snack Bar that serves burgers, fish and chips, tacos, and soft-serve ice cream; and a coffee kiosk that sells espresso and fresh-baked pastries.

 Stinson Beach is the only real "beach town" in the San Francisco area.
 The charming rural community has an offbeat vibe, revealing Marin County's still-intact hippie culture.
 The town has a grocery store, unique local shops, family-owned restaurants, and a few hotels.

-4. Crissy Field Beach, San Francisco
+Crissy Field East Beach, San Francisco

-When the weather is sunny, locals flock to Crissy Field Beach for recreation and relaxation.
+When the weather is sunny, locals flock to Crissy Field East Beach for recreation and relaxation.
 Windy weather (which is common) brings out windsurfers and kite-boarders, who glide across the waves propelled by their colorful sails.
 During the week, residents from the Marina neighborhood come here to go jogging, push baby strollers, or walk their dogs.

-Usually, it is safe to wade and swim at Crissy Field Beach.
+Usually, it is safe to wade and swim at Crissy Field East Beach.
 However, there are no lifeguards at Crissy Field beaches, and "Swim at Your Own Risk" signs are posted.

-The Golden Gate Promenade actually begins outside of Crissy Field at Fort Mason and ends near the Golden Gate Bridge; the two-mile route incorporates part of the regional Bay Trail.
+Crissy Field is a historic army airfield dating to the 1920s that has been converted into a national park that includes the waterfront Golden Gate Promenade walking/biking path.
 Along the way are amazing views of the Golden Gate Bridge, as well as overlooks onto a tidal wetland preserve, the Crissy Marsh, which is home to 135 bird species.

-Facilities: Crissy Field is well-designed for visitors, with parking lots, public restrooms, and a picnic area in the nearby Little Marina Green.
+Crissy Field is well-designed for visitors, with parking lots, public restrooms, and a picnic area in the nearby Little Marina Green.

-Tips: If you want to avoid the wind, visit Crissy Field Beach in the morning.
+Tips: If you want to avoid the wind, visit Crissy Field East Beach in the morning.
 The winds tend to pick up around midday.
 If the wind and fog roll in, head to the Warming Hut to grab a snack and stay warm.

-5. Aquatic Park Cove, San Francisco
+Aquatic Park Cove, San Francisco

 Tourists need only walk a few steps away from Ghirardelli Square to find a tiny beach at Aquatic Park Cove.
 The narrow sandy stretch is sheltered from waves, so it is safe to swim here.
 In fact, the cove is so calm that it almost has the feel of a swimming pool.